 Foreign exchange rates used at the valuation date are consistent with IFRS closing rates, assuring consistency with the IFRS balance sheet, which forms the basis for the EBS as of that date.

 Comparison to prior period

-Compared to last year, the main changes were impact of new business, additional management actions, economic impacts as well as model and assumption changes.
+Compared to last year, the main changes were impact of new business, model and assumption changes, additional management actions as well as economic impacts.